VsyncDEV/Vsync/CONTRIBUTING.md

 MIT license unless specified otherwise in `contrib/debian/copyright` or at the top of the file itself.
 Any work contributed where you are not the original author must contain its license header with the original author(s) and source.
-Contributing to Solaris Core
+Contributing to Vsync Core
 ============================

-The Solaris Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
+The Vsync Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
 This document explains the practical process and guidelines for contributing.